prooph/proophessor/docs/tutorial/aggregate_dependencies.md

         if(!$productStock) {
             $this->recordThat(ProductAddedToBasket::occur($this->basketId->toString(), [
                     'product_id' => $productId->toString(),
-                    //If we did not get a response, we add the product and check stock later again
+                    //If we did not get a response, we add the product and check stock again later
-                    //the shopping session should not be blocked by a temporarily unavailable ERP system 'stock_version' => null,
+                    //The shopping session should not be blocked by a temporarily unavailable ERP system 'stock_version' => null,
                     'stock_quantity'=> null,
                     'quantity' => 1,